sebsto/amplify-ios-workshop/content/30_add_authentication/30_test.md

 ==HUB== User signed Out, update UI
 ```

-{{% notice warning %}}
-This application displays user personal information, such as the email address and the Cognito ID in the console.
+::alert[This application displays user personal information, such as the email address and the Cognito ID in the console.
 In real life DO NOT print these information in the console.
-We did this for education purpose only.
+We did this for education purpose only.](https://aws-amplify.github.io/docs/ios/authentication)]{header="Warning" type="warning"}
-{{% /notice %}}